att-cloudnative-labs/swarmhub/deployments/README.md

 kubectl create -f namespace.json
 ```

+#### S3 bucket for store tfstate and locustfile
+Create S3 bucket for tfstate and locustfile.
+Make sure both buckets are at the same region.

 #### Kubernetes Configs and Secrets
 In order to deploy deployer we need to ensure the necessary configs and secrets are made.